Here’s a look at the Vietnam War.

 May 1954 - The Battle of Dien Bien Phu results in serious defeat for the French and peace talks in Geneva.
 The Geneva Accords end the French Indochina War.

 1957-1963 - North Vietnam and the Viet Cong fight South Vietnamese troops.
-Hoping to stop the spread of communism in Southeast Asia, the U.S. sends more aid and military advisors to help the South Vietnamese government.
-The number of U.S. military advisors in Vietnam grows from 900 in 1960 to 11,000 in 1962.
+Hoping to stop the spread of communism in Southeast Asia, the United States sends more aid and military advisers to help the South Vietnamese government.
+The number of US military advisers in Vietnam grows from 900 in 1960 to 11,000 in 1962.

 1964-1969 - By 1964, the Viet Cong, the Communist guerrilla force, has 35,000 troops in South Vietnam.
-The U.S. sends more and more troops to fight the Viet Cong and North Vietnamese, with the number of U.S. troops in Vietnam peaking at 543,000 in April 1969.
-Anti-war sentiment in the U.S. grows stronger as the troop numbers increase.
+The United States sends more and more troops to fight the Viet Cong and North Vietnamese, with the number of US troops in Vietnam peaking at 543,000 in April 1969.
+Anti-war sentiment in the United States grows stronger as the troop numbers increase.

-August 2, 1964 - Gulf of Tonkin - The North Vietnamese fire on a U.S. destroyer anchored in the Gulf of Tonkin.
-After President Lyndon Johnson falsely claims that there had been a second attack on the destroyer, Congress passes the Gulf of Tonkin resolution, which authorizes full-scale U.S. intervention in the Vietnam War.
+August 2, 1964 - Gulf of Tonkin - The North Vietnamese fire on a US destroyer anchored in the Gulf of Tonkin.
+After US President Lyndon Johnson falsely claims that there had been a second attack on the destroyer, Congress passes the Gulf of Tonkin resolution, which authorizes full-scale US intervention in the Vietnam War.
 Johnson orders the bombing of North Vietnam in retaliation for the Tonkin attack.

 May 4, 1970 - National Guard units fire into a group of demonstrators at Kent State University in Ohio.
 The shots kill four students and wound nine others.
 Anti-war demonstrations and riots occur on hundreds of other campuses throughout May.

-February 8, 1971 - Invasion of Laos - Under orders from President Nixon, U.S. and South Vietnamese ground troops, with the support of B-52 bombers, invade southern Laos in an effort to stop the North Vietnamese supply routes through Laos into South Vietnam.
-This action is done without consent of Congress and causes more anti-war protests in the U.S.
+February 8, 1971 - Invasion of Laos - Under orders from Nixon, US and South Vietnamese ground troops, with the support of B-52 bombers, invade southern Laos in an effort to stop the North Vietnamese supply routes through Laos into South Vietnam.
+This action is done without consent of Congress and causes more anti-war protests in the United States.

 January 27, 1973 - A cease-fire is arranged after peace talks.

 March 29, 1973 - The last American ground troops leave.
-Fighting begins again between North and South Vietnam, but the U.S. does not return.
+Fighting begins again between North and South Vietnam, but the United States does not return.